 The best thing about traveling in Europe is how easy it is to travel from one country to another, going from one unique culture to the next.
 Once you get there, you can go by plane, train, bus or car and within a few hours you can reach your destination.
 Here are a few tips for your upcoming trip to save money and enjoy your stay!
 Do you want to know my secrets about how I travel abroad every year while working full time?
 Read my tips on how to travel more and how to travel on a budget!

 Use Buses and Trains Between Destinations

 Each European country has a very easy-to-use and fast bus and train systems.
 They are usually pretty cheap and you can use them to go on day trips from one place to another without spending your entire day in the airport.

 On my latest trip to Europe, I took Flixbus from Prague to Vienna to Budapest.
 It’s very affordable and easy to hop on and hop off in a new destination.

 Do Not Take a Taxi

 Don’t even take a taxi from the airport.
-Most airports have a cheap way to get from the airport to the city center.
-Last time, we go from the airport to our hotel in Barcelona for 1 Euro!
+Most airports have a cheaper way to get from the airport to the city center.
+Last time, we got from the airport to our hotel in Barcelona for 1 Euro on a train!
 It would have been over 30 euros if we took a taxi!
 Do some research about the city you are going to and buy passes.
 It will save you money while you are using public transport!